 Who should pay for all the harm from alcohol

 15th Aug 2018, Te Papa, Wellington

 Alcohol Action NZ, SHORE & Whariki Research Centre invite you to a one-day conference, Wednesday 15th August at Te Papa, Wellington.

 Hear eight national and international experts spanning health, justice and economics

 Free registration includes morning tea, lunch and afternoon tea.
 All attendees must register (150 places available).
 Send your name, organisation, and preferred name for badge to Lisa Andrews

 Koha/donations to Alcohol Action NZ - BNZ 02-0800-0866785-025

 NZMA GP CME Conference

-The NZMA will again hold its annual GP CME conferences in Rotorua and Christchurch.
+The NZMA will again hold its annual GP CME conference in Christchurch.

 The GP CME has a reputation for short, sharp and to the point clinical content relevant to daily practice.
 Each session has 2-3 key 'take-home' messages to change clinical behaviour immediately.